kanikamasiwal/8-Week-SQL-Challenge/README.md

 The 8 Week SQL Challenge is a series of SQL tasks designed to help SQL enthusiasts improve their skills progressively.
 Each week presents a new challenge that builds upon the concepts learned in previous weeks.

 ## Structure of this Repository
-Week X: Each week's challenge is organized into its own directory (Week1, Week2, etc.).
+- Week : Each week's challenge is organized into its own directory.
-README.md: Detailed explanation of the challenge requirements.
+- README.md: Detailed explanation of the challenge requirements.
-Solution.sql: SQL script containing my solution to the challenge.
+- Solution.sql: SQL script containing my solution to the challenge.
-Findings.md: Document summarizing my approach, insights gained, and any observations from completing the challenge.
+- Findings.md: Document summarizing my approach, insights gained, and any observations from completing the challenge.

 ## Why I'm Doing This
 I created this repository to document my learning journey and share my solutions with the community.
 By publicly sharing my work, I hope to receive feedback, learn from others, and contribute to the SQL learning community.